Tenant Eviction Rights, Legal Resources and Emergency Assistance

 Proper notice

 Each state, through its landlord-tenant laws, mandates the type and duration of notice required before eviction.
-For instance, California landlords must provide a 3-day notice for unpaid rent or lease term violations.
+For instance, California landlords must provide a three-day notice for unpaid rent or lease term violations.

 Cure the violation

 Many states grant tenants a window to "cure" a violation, such as settling overdue rent to avert eviction.
-In New York, for example, tenants usually have a 10-day grace period to address a rent default.
+In New York, tenants have a 10-day grace period to address a rent default.

 Court hearing